-Summer is here and to celebrate, here’s a list of 100 ideas of fun things to do with your family in Newcastle, Lake Macquarie, Port Stephens and the Hunter.
-The list has been updated with lots of 2017/2018 summer activities and events, many of them free and low-cost so it won’t bust your budget.
+Summer is almost here and to celebrate, here’s a list of 100 ideas of fun things to do with your kids in Newcastle, Lake Macquarie, Port Stephens and the Hunter.
+The list has been updated with 2018/2019 summer activities and events, many of them free and low-cost so it won’t bust your budget.

-- Go for a play at the revamped Webb Park at Redhead Beach.
+- Go for a play at the new adventure playground at Richley Reserve at Blackbutt.

 - Visit Newcastle Museum.
 There are so many things to do in this fantastic family-friendly museum.
-For dino lovers, Dinosaur rEvolution, Secrets of Survival is on until 28 January 2018 featuring animatronic dinosaurs.
+There are so many things to do in this fantastic family-friendly museum with free admission.

 - Get your photo taken with the Brett Whitely egg sculpture in front of Newcastle Art Gallery.
 From the right angle, the egg and nest sits right on your head.

 - Go for a swim at the Bogey Hole.

 - Walk along Warners Bay Foreshore and discover the sculpture walk.

 - Jump on public transit and go for a ride on a bus, train or ferry (or tram in 2019).

 - Visit family-friendly Grannies Pool at Blacksmiths.
 It’s access has been upgraded so easier to get to with prams and wheelchairs.

 - Visit a farmers market and buy food directly from local farmers and artisans.
 Suggestions: Newcastle Farmers Market, Lake Macquarie Farmers Market.